-Let me know if you’ve noticed any of this too please – or what you’re finding out about time-management in the “new normal”?
+Let me know if you’ve noticed any of this too please – or what you’re discovering about thinking, outcome-focus and behavioural choices yourself.

-Please leave a comment below if they’re still open at the time of reading, or tweet me @nickrobcoachWhat is your Time-Management NOT about?
+Please leave a comment below if they’re still open at the time of reading, or tweet me @nickrobcoachDoes it really hurt to think a bit more?
 Click To Tweet